 The truth is, the concept of a ‘dark kitchen’ isn’t all that new at all, if you think about it.
 If you collect food from your local takeout, you’re often faced with a counter that backs onto the kitchen doors.
 No tables and no atmosphere.
 And many of us don’t even get that far – if we order delivery as opposed to collection we never even get to see the building.

 Undoubtedly the model works but not for every concept - think long and hard if dark kitchens could help you.
-Learn how Oracle Food and Beverage can help grow your restaurant across multiple channels - visit our website or email us at email@example.com.
+Learn more about how Oracle Food and Beverage can help you select the right technology stack to power your dark kitchen, cloud kitchen, or virtual brand here.